Watching the Video of Your Teaching

 - Do you open opportunities for quiet students to speak or are the same students always involved?

 - Do you change gears every so often (10-15 mins.) to maintain student attention?

 - Do you get a sense of a community of learners from watching your class on tape?
 Are there uncomfortable moments in class?
 If so, how did you handle them?

 As you watch your video, keep a list of elements of your class that you think worked well and other aspects that you’d like to improve.
 As you discuss these issues with the consultant who observed your class, think about specific ways to develop what you see as strong points and ways of addressing the areas you want to improve.

-Now that you’ve braved – and survived – viewing yourself teach on video, consider getting another recording later in the semester to check back on issues you’ve been working on.
+Now that you’ve braved – and survived – viewing yourself teach on video, consider watching another recording of your class later in the semester to check back on issues you’ve been working on.